gov-cy/govcy-design-system-docs-v0/src/components/checkbox.md

 Unlike with radios, users can select multiple options from a list of checkboxes.
 Do not assume that users will know how many options they can select based on the visual difference between radios and checkboxes alone.

-If needed, add a hint(LINK) explaining this, for example, ‘Select all that apply’.
+If needed, add a [hint](../../patterns/hint_text) explaining this, for example, ‘Select all that apply’.

 Prefer not to pre-select checkbox options as this makes it more likely that users will not realise they’ve missed a question or submit the wrong answer.